zmalone91/ZM_Portfolio/README.md

 <br>

 # [Project 2 - NASDAQ Time Series Forecasting and Sentiment Analysis WebApp using Streamlit](https://github.com/zmalone91/Stock_Prediction)
-Pull current stock price data using yfinance to analyze, forecast, and gauge social media sentiment!<br>
+Pull current stock price data using yfinance to analyze, forecast, and gauge social media sentiment.<br>

 * Interactive web app using Streamlit to pull stock price data for the top 100 NASDAQ stocks from 2015 to present.<br>
 * The purpose of the app is to perform a simple Time Series forecast using fbprophet on tech stocks as well as analyzing the recent trading activity and overall trend with YTD candelstick charts.<br>